zbmed-semtec/in-silico-protocols-4ML/docs/ML_metadata.md

 #### Experiment Documentation

    -  Experiment ID : Unique identifier for the experiment.
    -  Experiment Name : A short, descriptive name.
    -  Date Started : Date when the experiment started.
    -  Date Ended : Date when the experiment ended.
    -  Objective : The goal or purpose of the experiment.
    -  Reproducibility : A flag or status indicating whether the experiment is reproducible.

-#### <b>Dataset </b>
+#### Dataset

    - Dataset Name : The name of the dataset used.
    -  Dataset ID : A unique identifier for the dataset.
    -  Version : The version of the dataset used in the experiment.
    -  Data Source : The origin of the dataset (e.g., Kaggle, OpenML).
    - datasetTypes: image, audio, text, tabular data, etc,
    - dataStatistics: fetaures, distributionType
    - conditionsOfAccess: Text
    - isAccessibleForFree: Boolean
    - license: URL
 ```mermaid
 graph TD
   dataset[dataset] --> datasetTypes[datasetTypes]